operator-framework/operator-controller/docs/concepts/how-to-grant-api-access.md

 ## 1. Creating Default ClusterRoles for API/CRD Access

 Administrators can define standard roles to control access to the API resources provided by installed operators.
-If the operator bundle does not provide default roles, you can create them yourself.
+If the operator does not provide default roles, you can create them yourself.

 ### Default Roles